-Getting it right: This little book was give to all American GIs who set foot on English soil during the Second World War.
+Getting it right: This little book was given to all American GIs who set foot on English soil during the Second World War.
 Its purpose: To teach them British customs in a hurry.

 It’s a little tan colored book with few pages, but it played a big roll teaching millions of GIs, away from home for the first time, how to act while guests of the English in Britain during World War II.
 “INSTRUCTIONS for AMERICAN SERVICEMEN in BRITAIN 1942” is what it was called.